araujo88/BitLDC/README.md

 ## Background

-The verification of death in many societies is heavily reliant on centralized authorities, leading to potential inefficiencies and vulnerabilities.
-The advent of Bitcoin's distributed ledger technology offers a new paradigm for handling sensitive processes like death certification in a decentralized manner.
+The verification of life and death in many societies is heavily reliant on centralized authorities, leading to potential inefficiencies and vulnerabilities.
+The advent of Bitcoin's distributed ledger technology offers a new paradigm for handling sensitive processes in a decentralized manner.

 In the realm of digital certification, the "Blockchain-Blockcerts based Birth/Death Certificate Registration and Validation" paper has made significant contributions by elucidating the potential of blockchain technology in the issuance and validation of vital records.
 It specifically focuses on the Blockcerts standard, where a centralized entity, such as an educational institution or government body, issues certificates.
 However, this reliance on centralized issuers can introduce challenges related to centralization, such as single points of failure and control.